robert17/iotf-rtd/docs/nodejs/node-js_applications.rst

 Handling events from devices
 --------------------------------

-To process the events received by your subscriptions you need to implement an device event callback method.
+To process the events received by your subscriptions you need to implement a device event callback method.
 The ibmiotf application client emits the event *deviceEvent*.
 This function has the following properties:

 - deviceType
 - deviceId